 Resolve CAPTCHA

-Compared with hCaptcha and reCAPTCHA v2, solving Image CAPTCHA is a bit complicated because it can use known words or phrases or random combinations of digits and letters.
+Compared with reCAPTCHA v2, solving Image CAPTCHA is a bit complicated because it can use known words or phrases or random combinations of digits and letters.
 There is not a particular and consistent solution to solve this kind of CAPTCHA.
 It uses a solving failure way to train the scraper to solve this kind of CAPTCHAs in Octoparse.

 Use IP rotation